jwodder/doapi/api.md

 - It appears that a droplet is "locked" iff there is currently an action in progress on it.
 - Droplet names can only contain alphanumeric characters, `.`, and `-`.
+- An action associated with a floating IP has a `resource_type` of `"floating_ip"` and a `resource_id` equal to the IP address interpreted as bytes of a big-endian integer.
+- Actions to assign & unassign floating IPs are only associated with the IPs, not the droplets.
+- Deleting an assigned floating IP causes an "unassign" action to automatically happen first.

 ## Observed error responses